USRSE/blog/README.md

-# U.S. Research Software Engineer Blog
+# U.S. Research Software Engineer Association Blog

 This is a syndicated blog to provide content for research software engineers across the United States.
 Here they can add an rss/xml feed to share stories